shimondoodkin/nodejs-mongodb-app/README.md

+#nodejs-mongodb-app

 it is database managment system for mongo db

+#application structure:

 in general there is global local variable

     app

 it is passed in all function

-an include file contains one function function main(app) // app is like dependeny injection {
+an include file contains one function
+    function main(app) // app is like dependeny injection {
      this // usualy: this=app, but might be an other object yo like to extend in this function this.foo=function(){};
     }

-the app object contation libraries for example app.sys app.phpjs
+the @app@ object contation libraries for example
+    app.sys
+    app.phpjs

 the objects inside the app object

     app.models
     app.pages // controllers
     app.route_urls

-//objects to clonbe and extend: app.basicmodel // has function that simplify access to mongodb app.basicfields
+//objects to clonbe and extend:
+    app.basicmodel // has function that simplify access to mongodb app.basicfields

 it requires some effort to make this work because of many libraries not all of them included in gitmoduls also the documentation is not ready yet.

 how it works:
-you define some models inside a module main function. by cloning and extending app.basicmodel and cloning and extending app.basicfields.somefiled
+you define some models inside a module main function. by cloning and extending @app.basicmodel@ and cloning and extending @app.basicfields.somefiled@

-then you have a managment interface in http://hostname/admin/ and you can create "page" type controllers in templates/website to build the website
+then you have a managment interface in http://hostname/admin/ and you can create "page" type controllers in +templates/website+ to build the website

-a page is a templates_object as defined in double templets (meta templates) a page also contains a path or pathbegins propery it is for the router.
+a page is a @templates_object@ as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins propery it is for the router.

-feel free to ask questions I will give you guidence.
+*feel free to ask questions I will give you guidence.*

 ---------------------------------------------------------
 # old readme: